How Goodtimer works

 What are Goodtimer tokens for?

 Kids LOVE to earn Goodtimer tokens and exchange them for the things they are really excited about.
 When you read the Goodtimer children’s book your family will decide what your children can exchange tokens for and how many tokens they’ll need to earn for each incentive.
-Similar to an allowance, tokens must be earned for consistent behavior over time.
 Since Goodtimer tokens are tangible, young children can easily understand how their behavior affects their performance.
 This tactile system of tangible reinforcement has been proven to effectively improve behavior.
 Here are some examples of what tokens can be exchanged for:

 Goodtimer was created to help families like ours bring peace to their homes through positive parenting.
 Decades of formal education, training and work experience brought us success in our careers, but when our children were born, we realized that being a parent comes with a whole new set of challenges we weren't prepared for.
 Sound familiar?
 Our family is blessed with two amazing and often challenging boys, and like many families, we were challenged with behavior issues especially in the morning and during bedtime.